VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Experiment

 \subsection{Ablation Study}

 To discover the effectiveness of different loss terms, feature extractors, and the proposed training scheme used in VCGAN, We conduct several experiments as an ablation study.
-The ablation studies are performed on same datasets, i.e., DAVIS \cite{perazzi2016benchmark} and Videvo \cite{Videvo} 480p validation data.
-There are 20 settings with abbreviations as concluded in Table II.
+The ablation studies are performed on same datasets, \emph{i.e.,} DAVIS \cite{perazzi2016benchmark} and Videvo \cite{Videvo} 480p validation data.
+There are 20 settings with abbreviations as shown in Table \ref{ab_setting}.

-\textbf{Loss terms.} The settings l(1) and l(2) (i.e., VCGAN only trained with L1 loss or joint L1 loss and short-term loss) serve as baselines.
-The settings l(3.1)-l(3.7) and l(4.1)-l(4.5) are designed to evaluate ``colorization reality'' (e.g., without $L_1$, $L_p$ and $L_G$) and ``smoothing ability'' (e.g., without $L_{st}$ and $L_{dlt}$), respectively.
+\textbf{Loss terms.} The settings l(1), l(2.1), and l(2.2) serve as baselines.
+The settings l(3.1)-l(3.7) and l(4.1)-l(4.5) are designed to evaluate ``colorization reality'' (\emph{e.g.,} without $L_1$, $L_p$ and $L_G$) and ``smoothing ability'' (\emph{e.g.,} without $L_{st}$ and $L_{dlt}$), respectively.
 However, different loss terms have internal relations since the VCGAN is trained by the combinations of the losses with individual coefficients.
-For instance, if we drop the perceptual loss $L_p$ of VCGAN, the output frames may be smoother than trained with full losses (i.e., Warp Error is smaller).
+For instance, if we drop the perceptual loss $L_p$ of VCGAN, the output frames may be smoother than trained with full losses (\emph{i.e.,} Warp Error is smaller).
 It is because the terms $L_{st}$ and $L_{dlt}$ account relatively more coefficients in this setting than trained with full losses.
-Thus, we suggest readers \textbf{compare the PSNR and SSIM for ``colorization quality''-related settings (e.g., without $L_p$)} since they may care more about pixel-level accuracy.
-Similarly, please \textbf{focus on the Warp Error for ``smoothing ability''-related settings (e.g., without $L_{st}$)}.
-The evaluation results are concluded in Table III.
+Thus, we suggest readers \textbf{compare the PSNR and SSIM for ``colorization quality''-related settings (\emph{e.g.,} without $L_p$)} since they may care more about pixel-level accuracy.
+Similarly, please \textbf{focus on the Warp Error for ``smoothing ability''-related settings (\emph{e.g.,} without $L_{st}$)}.
+The evaluation results are concluded in Figure \ref{abtable}.